-A solid aftercare plan is crucial because when a person is leaving a treatment program, they are at risk for relapse during the first several months after completion of that program.
+A solid aftercare plan is crucial because when a person is leaving a treatment programme, they are at risk for relapse during the first several months after completion of that programme.

 At Rehab Recovery, our individually tailored aftercare services include: